-Under this legislation, large companies (over 50 employees working in Ontario) must ensure that they meet the Web Content Accessibility Guidelines (WCAG 2.0).
+Under the Integrated Accessibility Standard Regulation of the AODA, large companies (over 50 employees working in Ontario) must ensure that they meet the Web Content Accessibility Guidelines (WCAG 2.0).

 To facilitate the work, we were going to use a free tool that was popular with many groups in Ontario.
 Melissa was sceptical.
-Although extremely popular, it was built by a non-profit consortium 5-6 years ago and there was no literature that spoke to its accuracy or whether it was being consistently maintained.
+Although popular amongst developers, it was built by a non-profit consortium 5-6 years ago and there was no literature that spoke to its accuracy or whether it was being consistently maintained.
 The question she posed was:

 We were also hired by brands and agencies to help new website development projects meet the WCAG 2.0 guidelines.
 We’ve since worked with some of Canada’s largest brands, helping them make accessible web properties.

-If you wish for our assistance in ensuring your websites are accessible and meet the AODA, go to AODA Online’s website and sign up for an account or contact us there.
+If you wish for our assistance in ensuring your websites are accessible and meet the AODA, go to AODA Online’s website and sign up for an account or reach out to us directly.

 We feel really good about AODA Online.
 We started Tagged By Kindness Inc. to make the world better.
 Financially, we couldn’t keep that concept afloat.
 AODA Online is our chance to make the world better through business.
 We believe all people, despite level of ability, have the right to access information via the web.
 When people have access to information, they can increase the quality of their lives by making better, more informed decisions.

 By 2014, tbk Creative was providing something very special to its clients.
-We were building some of Canada’s highest quality WordPress websites, had a great account management structure, were producing digital marketing services that were growing brands, and were helping to make Ontario accessible through AODA Online.
+We were building some of Canada’s highest quality WordPress websites, had an effective account management structure, were producing digital marketing solutions that were dramatically growing brands, and were helping to make Ontario accessible through AODA Online.
 Most importantly, we had heart and a passion for doing great work for great people.

 Then, one day, someone filled out our web form.
 It was the intern from Moosehead from a few years ago.
 This time she didn’t work at Moosehead.
 She had completed her intern tenure and had gone on to become a marketing manager at Danby®, a 65-year-old appliance company and one of Canada’s largest and most recognized appliance companies.

-One of Danby’s subsidiary companies, Silhouette Appliances needed brand identity work and a new website.
+One of Danby’s subsidiary companies, Silhouette Appliances® required a new brand identity and website.
 It was an established company with good revenue, but it was missing a brand position and the website wasn’t living up to the expectations of the Danby team.

-Danby hired tbk Creative to build a great, new website on WordPress and create a brand identity that would match the high quality of the company’s products.
+Danby hired tbk Creative to build a new, state-of-the-art corporate website on WordPress and create a brand identity that would match the high quality of the company’s products.

-Thankfully, around this time, word was starting to get out about the quality of our work and more iconic brands started contacting tbk Creative.
-Around the same time that we started working with Danby on the Silhouette Appliances website, Jiffy Lube Ontario (representing 60 stores) contacted tbk Creative.
-Like Moosehead, Jiffy Lube found tbk Creative through a Google search.
+With gratitude, around this time word was starting to get out about the quality of our solutions and more iconic brands started contacting tbk Creative.
+Around the same time that we started working with Danby on the Silhouette Appliances website, Jiffy Lube® Ontario (representing 60 stores) contacted tbk Creative.
+Like Moosehead, Jiffy Lube® found tbk Creative through a Google search.

-tbk Creative ended up forming a partnership with Jiffy Lube.
+tbk Creative ended up forming a strong partnership with Jiffy Lube®.
 The brand had a significant market share in Ontario but was falling behind certain oil change competitors and car dealerships in their presence online.